breez/breez-sdk-docs/src/guide/static_channel_backup.md

 A static channel backup is automatically saved by the Breez SDK in the background.
 More specifically, the static backup is updated each time a new channel is opened.

+The static channel backup can be used as a last resort to recover funds in case the Greenlight node becomes inaccessible.
+Recovering the funds is currently not part of the Breez SDK.
+In order to recover the funds, the user can initialize a new core lightning node with its seed, and trigger a channel recovery through [the recoverchannel method](https://docs.corelightning.org/reference/lightning-recoverchannel) provided by CLN.

-If the Greenlight node is not available, you can retrieve the static channel backup from the SDK's working directory as follows:
+In order to use the recoverchannel method, the user needs to provide the static channel backup file.
+It can be retrieved from the SDK's working directory as follows:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>